sydpas/goph419-f2024-lecex/README.md

 # goph419-f2024-lecex

-this is for goph 419 class examples.
+This folder is for GOPH 419 class examples :)